 Emotional Distress Damages in Employment Cases: Contract Remedies, Tort Remedies and the Importance of the Expert Witness

-Article written by Jayme L. Burns and Gary Gwilliam
+Article written by Jayme L. Walker and Gary Gwilliam

 For many of us, our jobs play a central role in defining our identities.
 Loss of employment can be an especially traumatic event striking the core of who we see ourselves to be, and profoundly affecting our sense of self-worth and dignity.
 When the loss of employment is coupled with unfair treatment, such as discrimination or a bad faith breach of an employment contract, the emotional distress suffered by the terminated employee is compounded by the injustice of the loss.

 Dr. Paul S.D.
 Berg is a clinical psychologist based in Oakland and a certified expert witness in California Superior Courts for psychological evaluation in civil and criminal matters.
 Dr. Berg has interviewed thousands of employees, and in his experience, he has found that for many people work occupies a central role in their life, equal for some people to social and family relationships.
 Loss of a job for these people may cause trauma equal to that experienced for any other major loss in life, such as the loss of a family member through death or divorce.
 He has found the degree of trauma associated with the wrongful loss of employment is often one of the top three most traumatic events these people have experienced in their life.